soukainabenchekroun/health/README.md

 mvn clean test
 ```

-This command will execute all tests in the project and provide a summary of the tests executed, including any failures.

-### Running Tests in an IDE

-To run the tests within an IDE, you can generally right-click on the project or test classes and select "Run Tests".
-This option varies depending on the IDE.

 ## Manual Testing

 For manual testing, especially for the REST API endpoints, follow the steps below: